-- · Cell therapy and processing: the handling of a tissue biopsy and the extraction, isolation and expansion of the cells; - Biomaterials and Scaffold: three-dimensional biomaterials structures that enable the proper distribution of cells and organize cells in their natural environment to support tissue formation; - · Tissue engineering: the use of a combination of cells, engineering and biomaterials to improve or replace biological functions; and - Bioadhesives: natural, biocompatible materials that act as adhesives for biological tissue and allow for natural cell and tissue infiltration and integration with native cells.
+- Cell therapy and processing: the handling of tissue biopsies and the extraction, isolation and expansion of the cells; - Biomaterials and Scaffold: three-dimensional biomaterials and structures that enable the proper delivery, distribution and organization of cells in their natural environment to support tissue formation; - Tissue engineering: the use of a combination of cells, engineering and biomaterials to improve or restore biological functions; and - Bioadhesives: natural, biocompatible materials that act as adhesives for biological tissue and allow for natural cell and tissue infiltration and integration with native cells.

-NeoCart is a cartilage-like implant created using a patient's own cartilage cells through a series of tissue engineering processes.
-First, the patient's cells are separated from a tissue biopsy specimen extracted from the patient and multiplied in our laboratory.
-The cells are then infused into our proprietary scaffold that provides structure for the developing implant.
-Before NeoCart is implanted in a patient, the cell- and scaffold construct undergoes a bioengineering process in our Tissue Engineering Processor (TEP).
-Our TEP is designed to mimic the conditions found in a joint so that the implant is prepared to begin functioning like normal healthy cartilage prior to implantation.
-When NeoCart is implanted, a bioadhesive is used to anchor NeoCart in the cartilage injury and seal the implant to the surrounding native cartilage interface.
-The use of our proprietary bioadhesive eliminates the need for complicated suturing, results in a rapid, controllable set-time, and enables the cartilage implant to integrate with the surrounding native cartilage.
-We believe that our completed Phase 1 and Phase 2 clinical trials provide preliminary evidence of the safety of the NeoCart implant and improvement in pain and function in patients treated with NeoCart.
+NeoCart is a cartilage-like tissue implant created using a patient's own cartilage cells through a series of tissue engineering processes.
+First, the patient's cells are separated from a tissue biopsy specimen extracted from the patient and multiplied in our manufacturing facilities.
+The cells are then infused into our proprietary three-dimensional scaffold that provides structure for the developing tissue.
+Before a patient is treated with NeoCart, the cell- and scaffold construct undergoes a bioengineering process in our proprietary Tissue Engineering Processor (TEP).
+Our TEP is designed to mimic the conditions found in a joint so that the tissue is prepared to begin functioning like normal healthy cartilage prior to treatment.
+We use a unique bioadhesive to anchor NeoCart at the site of the cartilage injury and seal the implant to the surrounding native cartilage.
+The use of our proprietary bioadhesive eliminates the need for complicated suturing, results in a rapid, controllable set-time, and enables the NeoCart to integrate with the surrounding native cartilage.
+We believe that our completed Phase 1 and Phase 2 clinical trials provide preliminary evidence of the safety of NeoCart and the improvement in pain and function in patients treated with NeoCart.

-We are currently enrolling a Phase 3 clinical trial for NeoCart in the United States to provide evidence of the safety and effectiveness of NeoCart, studying cartilage defects in the knees of 245 patients under a Special Protocol Assessment (SPA) with the United States Food and Drug Administration (FDA).
-Pursuant to the SPA, we formally and prospectively reached agreement with the FDA on key elements of the Phase 3 clinical trial protocol, including design, endpoints and statistical analyses of the resulting study data.
+In the second quarter of 2017, we completed enrollment of a 249 patient Phase 3 clinical trial for NeoCart in the United States and Canada to provide evidence of the safety and effectiveness of NeoCart as compared to Microfracture to treat cartilage defects in the knee.
+The trial is being conducted under a Special Protocol Assessment (SPA) with the United States Food and Drug Administration (FDA).
+Pursuant to the SPA, we formally and prospectively reached agreement with the FDA on key elements of the Phase 3 clinical trial protocol, including design, endpoints and statistical analyses of the resulting study data, including the one-year primary superiority endpoint.
 The SPA is binding on the FDA review division with limited exceptions.
 If the clinical trial is successful, the data may be used to support efficacy claims for NeoCart approval and demonstrate clinical superiority over the current standard of care, microfracture.
 Microfracture consists of the creation of tiny holes or "fractures" in the bone underneath the injured cartilage leading to formation of a blood clot in the affected area.
 The blood and bone marrow that form the clot contain stem cells, which are thought to grow into cartilage-building cells, as well as growth factors to support cell function and development of replacement cartilage matrix.